20520545/CTF/WebGoat/8.ClientSide/README.md

 ## HTML tampering

-Like previous challenge, change the price in the request and send it again.
+Intercept the request, reduce the cost and sent it again.
+`QTY=1&Total=0`